-Every investor in Xcel Energy Inc. (NASDAQ:XEL) should be aware of the most powerful shareholder groups.
-Institutions often own shares in more established companies, while it’s not unusual to see insiders own a fair bit of smaller companies.
-We also tend to see lower insider ownership in companies that were previously publicly owned.
+A look at the shareholders of Xcel Energy Inc. (NASDAQ:XEL) can tell us which group is most powerful.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
+Companies that have been privatized tend to have low insider ownership.

 What Does The Institutional Ownership Tell Us About Xcel Energy?